 My loyal readers know I have an obsession with wood products.
 This three sectioned wood tray was originally filled with three different succulents.
 The succulents died, but I kept the jars and the tray knowing I would reuse it someday.
 I finally figured out what to reuse it for.
 The typical coffee bean and vanilla candle, it smells like cupcakes.
 LOVE.

-I also filled the rose topped jar from a few posts ago with coffee beans, and discovered the camera flash.
+I also filled a rose topped jar from with coffee beans, and discovered the camera flash.

 I sometimes have a tendency to not read directions.
 I’ve always been one to figure something out simply by playing with it.
 I think this will be the first time I have to actually read the manual because there are so many options and settings.
 These photos were all taken at random on random settings and they aren’t as crisp as I would like.
 I did take a few of my cats on the portrait setting that turned out great.